 If you’re selling your house, or if it’s been up for a while and still hasn’t sold, you’ll probably have a number of questions…

 - Is my house priced correctly?

 - Should I drop the selling price?

 - What’s going to happen to house values in my local area?

-- Maybe you should take your property off the market?
+- Maybe I should take my house off the market?

-- Should you look for another property if yours hasn’t sold?
+- Should I look for another house if mine hasn’t sold?

 Property Solvers spend many hours every month helping homeowners answer concerns about selling their house.

 We always assess each situation on its own merits with the aim of getting people the best outcome.

 Will The Value of My House Go Up or Down?